-The negative outlook on Aareal's long-term issuer and deposit ratings reflects the downward pressure on the bank's BCA from the deteriorating operating environment as a result of the global coronavirus pandemic.
+The negative outlook reflects the downward pressure on the bank's BCA from the deteriorating operating environment as a result of the pandemic.

 Factors that could lead to an upgrade

 - " As indicated by the negative outlook, upward pressure on the ratings is currently unlikely. - " An upgrade of Aareal's ratings could follow an upgrade of its BCA, which would require a substantially more diversified business model, such that it eliminates the existing high concentration risks in its CRE lending.